wongjenn/node-debugger-lab-web-1116/README.md

 6. Fix the file.
 (Hint: there are 3 issues to fix.)
 7. Run test with `npm test`

+**Note**: In order to debug the exported function in `account.js`, you'll need to call the function somewhere in that file.
+Simply add a call to `account()` at the bottom of the file and your break statements should work.
+Remove this call before running the tests.

 The fixed script should output the following: